 The sacrum is composed of five vertebrae that become fused together during the growing process inside the uterus.
 This section forms the lower portion of the spine and the back of the pelvis and hip girdle.
 At the base of the sacrum is a small, pointy bone called the coccyx.
 This is also known as the tailbone.

 Vertebrae have a number of features that allow them to perform specific functions.
 With the exception of the axis and atlas, the other vertebrae all have the same layout.
 Each vertebra has a spinous process on the back of it.
-These downward-pointing ridges are able to be felt when you feel the back your spine.
+These downward-pointing ridges are able to be felt when you feel the back of your spine.

 Transverse processes are found on the left and right sides of each vertebra, and they provide attachment points for tendons and ligaments.
 There are also facet joints on the top of each vertebra, allowing them to fit onto the vertebra above.
 These joints allow the spine to twist and bend while remaining stable.
 The vertebrae get continually larger in size as you move down the spine.